sawalpha/Pablo-expose/README.md

 # Pablo-expose
-**becuse pablo take picture from my launcher and publish virus source saying its my launcher source which is not, im gonna expose him**
+**Pablo took a screenshot from my real launcher and published a fake source code pretending it’s mine.
+That code is not my launcher — it’s his, and it contains a virus.
+He’s trying to scam people using my launcher’s name to spread malware and hack them.
+I’ll expose him and show the real proof**
 # the leak
 <img width="927" height="91" alt="507640216-684907d8-058c-4908-ba43-3360ad2a7c5e" src="https://github.com/user-attachments/assets/b3f354ca-1b75-491a-b834-4d4e9a00ef28" />